-Outside the Emergency of Rajeev Gandhi Super Specialty Hospital as I hear my senior explain the condition of my known-to patient during counsel sessions, I’m called by a staff for assistance.
-A young mid-20s female sitting blank over there, asks me in quiet tone- “Sir, my 1 month kid is covid positive, where should i go?”
+Outside the Emergency of Rajeev Gandhi Super Specialty Hospital, as I hear my senior explain the condition of my known-to-patient during counsel sessions, I’m called by staff for assistance.
+A young mid-20s female sitting blankly over there, asks me in a quiet tone- “Sir, my 1-month kid is covid positive, where should I go?”
 To be honest, my first clue was Chacha Nehru Hospital, but again, she said she has already been there and Ram Manohar Lohiya Hospital too.

 Scenario 1: What if not Covid?

-Delhi government has in fact set up the best (yes i mean best) organization of medical facilities to fight Covid 19 efficiently.
-But there are still sections that need to be looked.
-People who are having medical issues other than covid, are panicking because they simply don’t know where to go when situation demands.
+Delhi government has in fact set up the best (yes I mean best) organization of medical facilities to fight Covid 19 efficiently.
+But there are still sections that need to be looked at.
+People who are having medical issues other than covid are panicking because they simply don’t know where to go when the situation demands.

 Scenario 2: Lack of Concern

 I’m a typical atheist, yet I firmly believe in the notion of “God’s Punishment of Covid”, when I walk outside my home and see Covidiots roaming around without masks and laughing when I ask them to wear one.

 Indeed, they don’t understand the gravity of the situation, but I will gladly smile too when such people suffer out of Covid.
 Before you judge me, I don’t actually blame everyone, for some good bosoms also suffer for the acts of others.

 Regardless of the cases that have come up in the peak of the third wave in Delhi, much is needed again to re-incite the cause for care in people around us.
 And for the cause, I almost got touched and heartbroken, for there is actually no information practically available to the people out there, when they ask themselves, “Where should I go?”